Topological edge solitons and their stability in a nonlinear Su-Schrieffer-Heeger model: Introduction

-\emph{Introduction}.---Topological insulators (TIs) are exotic materials that behave like an insulator in the bulk and a conductor on the edge~\cite{Moore-2010,Hasan-Kane-2010,Qi-Zhang-2010}.
+Topological insulators (TIs) are exotic materials that behave like an insulator in the bulk and a conductor on the edge~\cite{Moore-2010,Hasan-Kane-2010,Qi-Zhang-2010}.
 Prototypical TIs exhibit nontrivial topology in their bulk wave functions, which guarantees the existence of robust edge states in the bulk band gap(s)~\cite{CTSR16-RMP}.
 Though TIs were originally proposed in 2D and subsequently generalized to 3D, the simplest TI already exists in 1D as the Su-Schrieffer-Heeger (SSH) model~\cite{ssh79}.
 Here we consider an orbital version of the SSH model on a 1D lattice with two sites per unit cell and different intra- ($t$) and inter-cell ($t'$) hopping amplitudes~\cite{stje17}; see Fig.~\ref{fig1}.
 This model is described by the following Hamiltonian with chiral symmetry

 where $\hat{a}^{\dagger}_{j}$ ($\hat{b}^{\dagger}_{j}$) is the creation operator on the site $a_{j}$ ($b_{j}$).
-A standard calculation shows that the bulk wave functions exhibit a phase $\phi$ that is a function of the momentum $k$, and the bulk spectrum consists of two bands $\pm(|t-t'|,t+t')$ separated by a gap.
-The winding number $\mathcal{W}$ of the phase $\phi\left(k\right)$ over the Brillouin zone can be shown to be a topological invariant that is trivial ($\mathcal{W} = 0$) for $t>t'$ and non-trivial ($\mathcal{W} = 1$) for $t<t'$~\cite{Delplace2011}.
+A standard calculation shows that the bulk wave functions exhibit a phase $\Phi$ that is a function of the momentum $k$, and the bulk spectrum consists of two bands $\pm(|t-t'|,t+t')$ separated by a gap.
+The {\it winding number} $\mathcal{W}$ of the phase $\Phi\left(k\right)$ over the Brillouin zone can be shown to be a topological invariant that is trivial ($\mathcal{W} = 0$) for $t>t'$ and non-trivial ($\mathcal{W} = 1$) for $t<t'$~\cite{Delplace2011}.
 The principle of bulk-edge correspondence then guarantees that in the latter case only, there exists a topologically protected edge state in the semi-infinite chain in Fig.~\ref{fig1} that terminates at $a_1$.
 This edge state exists in the bulk band gap with zero energy, and has an exponentially decaying envelope $|a_j|\sim\Lambda^{j}$ and $|b_j|=0$, where $\Lambda=t/t'$.
+Note that the chiral symmetry of the Hamiltonian in Eq.~\eqref{Hamiltonian} is essential for the existence of the winding number ${\cal W}$ as a topological invariant~\cite{CTSR16-RMP}.